 "She's a delight to work with and a determined counsel who is at ease in long and complicated cases."

 Sarah has specialised in complex fraud and financial crime since 2000.
 She is widely recognised and highly regarded for her work in this area having prosecuted and defended in several important cases brought by the SFO, the FCA and the CPS Specialist Fraud Division.
 She is on the CPS list of specialist counsel to prosecute fraud cases and is regularly instructed by the CPS Specialist Fraud Division to advise pre-charge.
-As both a leading counsel and led junior, Sarah is known for her diligence and meticulous preparation of these cases.
+As both leading counsel and led junior, Sarah is known for her diligence and meticulous preparation of these cases.
 She is adept at handling cases involving a large volume of paperwork and is quickly able to identify the critical issues for both a jury and a client.
 Sarah’s knowledge and experience includes cases involving Ponzi frauds, fraud on the revenue, money laundering, fraudulent trading and fraud within both the construction and education industries.

 Sarah has represented disqualified directors and also has particular experience of successfully defending clients in prosecutions for specific and technical offences brought under the Financial Services and Markets Act 2000 and Companies Act 2006.

-Sarah is regularly instructed to advise on complex disclosure issues, having advised the SFO, the Metropolitan and City of London Police Forces, the Attorneys General of Jersey and of the Isle of Man and the OFT on disclosure problems and legal professional privilege.
+Sarah is regularly instructed to advise on complex disclosure issues, having advised the SFO, the Metropolitan and City of London Police Forces, the Attorneys General of Jersey and the Isle of Man and the OFT on disclosure problems and legal professional privilege.

 Sarah speaks and writes regularly on her areas of expertise and is the author of the chapter ‘Fraudulent Trading and other frauds on creditors’ in Butterworths “Fraud: Law, Practice and Procedure”.